tjharrop/nsw-design-system/src/components/notification/content/_guidance.md

 * use where the user is blocked until the issue is resolved, or the issue needs resolving immediately
 * provide sufficient information on the issue and resolution to fix the issue
 * don't use for validation or validation summary.

-Do:

-* use clear, concise easy to understand language, to minimise cognitive load
-* display the notifications in context and at an appropriate time
-* avoid using multiple notifications on a single screen (if multiple are required, display them by importance; critical, warning, success then information).
-* use the appropriate notification for the task at hand.

-Do not:

-* overuse notifications as this will erode their effectiveness
-* use for global alerts which are required on all pages.

 ### How this component works